junxit/us-congress-bills-117/metadata.md

 - 2021-07-20 — Introduced in House
 - 2021-07-20 — Introduced in House
 - 2021-07-20 — Referred to the House Committee on Financial Services.
+- 2022-06-22 — Committee Consideration and Mark-up Session Held.
+- 2022-06-22 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2022-07-20 — Placed on the Union Calendar, Calendar No. 327.
+- 2022-07-20 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+117-421.
+- 2022-07-20 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+117-421.